ortexx/array-chunk-reader/readme.md

     return Promise.resolve(value);
 }

+let fnChunk = (allChunkValuesList) => {
+    return Promise.resolve(allChunkValuesList);
+}

 /*
-    Each part will be waiting for the end of all functions(fn).
+    Each chunk waits of completion all functions(fn). fnChunk is called after that.
-    Then a pause of the specified length and the next segment will be launched.
+    Then there is a pause of the specified length and the next chunk starts.
-    If the function returns a promise, all functions in one chunk will be executed in parallel.
+    If the function returns a promise, all functions in one chunk are called in parallel.
 */

 let options = {
     size: 100, // chunk size, default = parseInt(Math.sqrt(array.length))
     timeout: 10, // timeout after each chunk, default = 1
     log: true, // show all process information on log, default = true
-    startFrom: 0, // start position, default = 0
+    from: 0, // start position, default = 0 (you can use also .startFrom)
-    readTo: array.length // end position, default = array.length
+    to: array.length // end position, default = array.length (you can use also .readTo)
 }

-let arrayReader = new ArrayChunkReader(array, options);
+let arrayReader = new arrayChunkReader(array, options);

-return arrayReader.start(fn).then(() => {
+return arrayReader.start(fn, fnChunk).then(() => {
     // finish
 });
 ```

+# Api
+### .getCurrentChunkSize()
+returns current chunk size